andychase/snapcoin/index.md

 ## Bitcoin: Smartphone not required

-Snapcoin is a service that lets you spend Bitcoin using your feature phone's mms functionality.
+Snapcoin is a service that lets you spend Bitcoin using your feature phone's picture messaging functionality.
 {: .moreinfo}